PavniR/bank-customer-churn-analysis/readme.md

 ![DEMO OF APPLICATION](readme-assets/app-demo.gif)

+(Note: The final model prioritizes precision over recall to reduce false-positive retention efforts.
+This trade-off is intentional: in real-world customer retention campaigns, contacting fewer customers with higher confidence is often more cost-effective than maximizing recall at the expense of many unnecessary interventions.)
 ---

 ## Key Insights

-- Germany shows significantly higher churn (~32%) compared to France and Spain (~16–17%), indicating a regional retention issue.
+- Germany shows significantly higher churn (~32%) compared to France and Spain (~16-17%), indicating a regional retention issue.

 - Customers aged **46–65** exhibit the highest churn rates, suggesting mid-to-late lifecycle disengagement.